-This guide describes the 20 industrial and B2B applications of recycled tire rubber, with market data, real use cases and logistics opportunities for Spain and the European Union.
+This guide describes the 20 industrial and B2B applications of recycled tyre rubber, with market data, real use cases and logistics opportunities for Spain and the European Union.

 Why companies are interested: regulatory framework and economic opportunity